 Andrew was fortunate to marry into a family that has been active in the Bulloch County business, educational, and farming communities for several generations.
-He is licensed to practice in the State of Georgia and is also admitted to practice in the United States Court of Appeals for the Eleventh Circuit and the United States District Courts for the Northern and Middle Districts of Georgia, the Northern District of Florida, the Eastern District of Michigan, the Eastern and Western Districts of Tennessee, and the District of Colorado.
+He is licensed to practice in the State of Georgia, and he is also admitted to practice in the United States Court of Appeals for the Eleventh Circuit and the United States District Courts for the Northern and Middle Districts of Georgia, the Northern District of Florida, the Eastern District of Michigan, the Eastern and Western Districts of Tennessee, and the District of Colorado.

 - Hon.
 Orinda D. Evans, United States District Court for the Northern District of Georgia